Jump to a section

 This approach represents a fundamental shift from traditional integration models—moving from project-based efforts to a continuous operational capability.

-Bottom line on integration solutions
+Bottom line on integration trends and statistics

 The integration landscape in 2025 is evolving dramatically, with application proliferation, security concerns, and shifting market dynamics creating both challenges and opportunities.